Melissa & Doug

-Melissa & Doug, LLC (formerly Lights, Camera, Interaction!, Inc) is an American manufacturer of children's toys, including wooden puzzles, arts & crafts products, plush toys, and other educational toys.
-The company was founded in 1988 by Melissa and Doug Bernstein in their basement and in Doug's parents' garage.
-All products are designed at its Wilton, Connecticut headquarters.
+Melissa & Doug, LLC (formerly Lights, Camera, Interaction!, Inc.) is an American manufacturer of children's toys, including wooden puzzles, arts & crafts products, plush toys, and other educational toys; a subsidiary of Spin Master since 2024.
+The company was founded in 1988 by Melissa and Doug Bernstein in their basement and Doug's parents' garage.
+All products are designed at its Wilton, Connecticut, headquarters.

 The company has factories in the U.S. and abroad with about 1,000 employees worldwide, including some in China and India.
-A 2013 New York Times profile reported that it had achieved double-digit growth every year.

 History

-The private company was founded in 1988 when the co-founders left corporate careers to start their own company.
-Three of their four parents were educators, so they were drawn to doing something involving children.
+The private company was founded in August 1988 when Melissa and Doug Bernstein left corporate careers to start their own company.

-Later on, Melissa and Doug Bernstein made three short films for home video under the "Lights, Camera, Interaction!" banner and under the name "Special Friends", all of these films starring 8-year-old Brett Ambler: "You On Kazoo!"
+Melissa and Doug made three short films for home video under the "Lights, Camera, Interaction!" banner and the name "Special Friends", all of these films starring 8-year-old Brett Ambler: "You On Kazoo!"
 (1989), which promoted a Kazoo toy; "Let's Sing-Along" (1990), which promoted a microphone toy; and "Ring-Along, Sing-Along" (1991), promoting a bell-ringing toy.
-The videotapes were marketed directly to small, independent toy stores, but did not sell well.
+The videotapes were marketed directly to small, independent toy stores but did not sell well.

-However, these three short films would become famous in the mid-2010s, when "You on Kazoo!" was uploaded to YouTube, and became a viral meme, thanks to the kazoo scenes, and "The Kazoo Kid" would later become the official nickname for Ambler.
-The video was remixed by Mike Diva in February 2016, and sampled by Florian Rehn Olsson in his SoundCloud song "dootdoot".
+However, these three short films would become famous in the mid-2010s, when "You on Kazoo!" was uploaded to YouTube and became a viral meme, thanks to the kazoo scenes, and "The Kazoo Kid" would later become the official nickname for Ambler.
+Specifically when Ambler says in "You On Kazoo!", "Wait a minute, who are you?"

 The first product that brought them attention was the Fuzzy Farm Puzzle, a wooden puzzle with texture.
 An extensive line of wooden puzzles followed.
 In the late 1990s, the company expanded into wooden toys, arts & crafts, pretend play, plush toys, and more.

 In 2010, private equity firm Berkshire Partners became an owner of Melissa & Doug.
 The company was fined $1,386 on November 15, 2012, by the U.S. Immigration and Customs Enforcement for hiring unlawful employees.

-In 2016, Melissa Bernstein told Good Morning America that she thinks that imaginary play helps children explore, create, take risks and discover who they really are.
-The show reported that the company has made more than 5,000 products, putting them "in the same league as toy titans Mattel and LEGO."
+In 2016, Melissa Bernstein told Good Morning America that imaginary play helps children explore, create, take risks, and discover who they are.
+The show reported that the company has made more than 5,000 products.

-In 2017, Melissa & Doug was acquired by AEA Investors.

-The Melissa & Doug philosophy of having all screen-free toys matches the American Academy of Pediatrics' recommendation that parents limit screen time for young children.
+On October 11, 2023, six years after AEA Investors acquired the company, Spin Master Corp. announced an agreement to acquire Melissa & Doug for $950 million in cash.
+On January 2, 2024, it was reported that the purchase had been completed.

+The company opened its first brick and mortar toy store in 2024 at The Westchester shopping mall in White Plains, New York.

+Philanthropy

 The company sponsors an entrepreneurship program at Duke University, Melissa's alma mater, providing funding and mentors throughout the year.
 Melissa and Doug Bernstein help students in the program.
-Melissa and Doug have also endowed a leadership program for students at the University of Connecticut, Doug's alma mater, where he had been very involved in student activities as an undergraduate.
+Melissa and Doug have also endowed a leadership program for students at the University of Connecticut, Doug's alma mater.